Advertisement

 The waitlist for Bring It Home rental assistance opened on February 17, 2026, and closed on February 18, 2026.
 Eligibility requires Minnesota residency, household income at or below limits, paying over 30% of income towards rent, and not currently receiving HCV or Project-Based assistance.
 Vouchers are not portable outside Plymouth, and 200 applications were chosen by lottery.

-The waiting list last accepted online applications at waitlistcheck.com/MN3067 from February 17, 2026, through February 18, 2026.
-Eligibility required Minnesota residency, household income at or below 50% area median income, currently paying over 30% of income toward rent, and not receiving other rental assistance; 200 applications were chosen by lottery, and vouchers must remain in Plymouth.
+This rental assistance program required Minnesota residency, income at or below limits, paying over 30% of income for rent, and not receiving other rental assistance.
+200 applications were chosen by lottery, and vouchers must remain in Plymouth.

 The Plymouth HRA accepted online applications for the Bring it Home Rental Assistance Program from 8:00 a.m. on February 17, 2026, to 8:00 p.m. on February 18, 2026.
 Eligible applicants are Minnesota residents with household income at or below limits, who pay more than 30% of income for rent, and are not currently receiving other rental assistance; 200 applications were chosen by lottery, and these vouchers are not portable outside Plymouth.

-Applicants had to be Minnesota residents with income at or below limits, paying over 30% of income for rent, and not receiving other rental assistance; 200 applications were chosen by lottery and vouchers are non-portable to other jurisdictions.
+Applicants must be Minnesota residents with income at or below limits, paying over 30% of income for rent, and not currently receiving other rental assistance; vouchers are restricted to Plymouth, and 200 applications were chosen by lottery.

 The Bring it Home Rental Assistance Program waitlist was open from February 17, 2026, to February 18, 2026.
 It is for Minnesota residents with household income at or below the limit, paying over 30% of income for rent, and not currently receiving HCV or Project-Based assistance.
 200 applications were chosen by lottery, and vouchers must remain in Plymouth.